jfbu/etoc/README.md

 \end{shaded}
 \endgroup

-Current status (as of 2024-01-05 1.2e dev):
+Current status (may still refer to an earlier \texttt{etoc.sty}):
 \begin{itemize}
-\item A document using only \toc and \localtoc, with \etoc left in compatibility mode for line styles should be tagged as can be hoped for documents not using \etoc facilities.
+\item A document using only \toc and \localtoc, with \etoc left in compatibility mode for line styles should be tagged as well as for documents not using \etoc facilities.
 Indeed
   \etoc then does not at all interfere with the rendering of the
   \texttt{.toc} file data, apart from implementing the ``local toc'' mechanism.
-Potential problems:
+One should keep in mind though that:
   \begin{itemize}
   \item the tagging code from the kernel \csa{@starttoc} has been copied
     over manually by the author into \etoc source code, as it does not